-In August 2010, we granted 500,000 performance shares to our CEO that vest in three equal installments of target shares on each of December 31, 2010, December 31, 2011 and December 31, 2012, subject to Mr. Bhasin's continued employment and the achievement of specified financial performance conditions.
-As with the March 2010 performance share grants to the other executive officers, the compensation committee initially determined that revenue and EBITDA growth were the appropriate performance metrics for the award.
-Following its decision in March 2011 to amend the performance metrics for the March 2010 performance share awards to the other executive officers to revenue and adjusted operating income growth, the compensation committee determined that amendments to Mr. Bhasin's performance share award were appropriate so that he had the same performance metrics as the rest of the executive team.
-In addition, because Mr. Bhasin's award vests based on annual performance targets, whereas the performance share awards to the other executive officers vest based on average performance over three years, the compensation committee determined that it was appropriate to amend the 2011 and 2012 performance targets for Mr. Bhasin in light of the Company's revised outlook on revenue and adjusted operating income growth, and also so that they were consistent with the 2011 and 2012 targets included in the March 2011 performance share grant to the rest of the executive officers.
-The compensation committee also amended the applicable corresponding threshold, target and outstanding performance levels so that there were consistent with the March 2011 performance shares grants to the rest of the executive officers.
-At the beginning of 2012, the compensation committee expects to review the 2012 targets set forth in Mr. Bhasin's performance share award agreement and, as provided in the award agreement, may adjust the 2012 targets at that time to reflect the Company's current outlook on revenue and adjusted operating income growth.
+Following its decision in March 2011 to amend the performance metrics for the March 2010 performance share awards to the other executive officers to revenue and adjusted operating income growth, the compensation committee determined that amendments to Mr. Bhasin's 2010 performance share award were appropriate so that he had the same performance metrics as the rest of the executive team.
+In addition, because Mr. Bhasin's award vests annually based on annual performance targets for each of 2010, 2011 and 2012, whereas the performance share awards to the other executive officers vest based on average performance over the three-year period beginning on January 1, 2010, the compensation committee determined that it was appropriate to amend the 2011 and 2012 performance targets for Mr. Bhasin in light of the Company's revised outlook on revenue and adjusted operating income growth, and also so that they were consistent with the 2011 and 2012 targets included in the March 2011 performance share grants to the rest of the executive officers.
+The compensation committee also amended the applicable corresponding threshold, target and outstanding performance levels so that there were consistent with the March 2011 performance share grants to the rest of the executive officers.